 If you are not a knife aficionado, you may think the only important parts of a knife is its blade and handle.

-However, all of a knife’s parts are important, including the blade grind, a part of the knife we often overlook.
+However, all the parts of a knife are important, including the knife's grind, a part of the knife we often overlook.

 So if you’re not familiar with knife grinds, you have come to the right place.

 - Why are knife grinds important?

 - What are the different types of knife grinds?

 The knife or blade grind refers to how the geometrical cross-section of the blade is formed.
 By using special grinding machines, considerable amounts of blade metal is removed to reveal the knife’s cutting edge.
 The blade grind is not to be confused with the blade’s profile which is the shape of the blade’s cross-section (from spine to edge) or the bevel that forms the sharpened edge.
 To learn more about blade profiles check out our article.

 Why are knife grinds important?

 Knowing the type of grind on your knife is important as it changes its entire dynamic and how it’s used.
 Certain grinds will also require different maintenance needs, including special sharpening techniques and honing angles.